yoonjin67/DevOpsPlayground/README.md

 - **Kubernetes Setup**: Control plane setup and node management scripts.
 - **Cilium Networking Setup**: CNI plugin installation and port export policy.
 - **Prometheus & Grafana**: Installation scripts for cluster monitoring.
+- **Full CI/CD Pipeline**: GitLab Runner CI/CD for automatic build and deployment.
 - **Ansible Playbooks**: Defined and tested deployment scripts for cluster configuration.
 - **GitLab Configuration**: Setting up GitLab with persistent storage and proper configuration for large-scale deployments.
-- **Cilium Port Export**: Finalizing the Cilium policy export for security and networking.
 ### Ongoing
-- **Full CI/CD Pipeline**: Still in the process of integrating CI/CD for automatic build and deployment.
+- **Loki as a metric**: Deployment of Loki is done, but Full ELK stack hasn't been deployed yet.
+- **Succint README**: README for each parts of these repositories should be done.

 ---

 ## 📝 Future Improvements

 - Completion of Cilium export logic to allow more refined Kubernetes networking and security configurations.
+- Currently these sources are based on Ubuntu 24.04 LTS, Kubernetes v1.32.5.
+RHEL-based distributions audit and restrict unprotected service deployments.
+- ELK stacks should be setted up.
+- Cilium Networking Policies are strong enough to control complex services.

 ---